Atsuto Suzuki: Scientific achievements

 The Kamiokande-II experiment detected a burst of neutrinos from Supernova 1987A, the first observation of this kind, winning the research team the Asahi and Bruno Rossi prizes.

 Observations from the Super-Kamiokande experiment measured the phenomenon of neutrino oscillation (and hence neutrino mass) with unprecedented accuracy, thereby resolving the solar neutrino problem.
 For this accomplishment, the project was awarded the 1998 Asahi Prize.

+The KamLAND experiment was the first to detect geoneutrinos generated by the decay of radionuclides deep inside Earth.